fbeltrao/Samples/IoTDashboardWithSignalR/Readme.md

   }
 }
 ```
-or in environment variable ```ConnectionStrings:signalr```.
+or as environment variable ```ConnectionStrings:signalr```.
 Environment variables with colon don't work properly with Docker.
-You can use double underscores to replace the colon character as ```ConnectionStrings__signalr```
+Use double underscores to replace the colon character as ```ConnectionStrings__signalr```

-2. You might try to set envirnoment variables the following way
+2. You might try to set environment variables the following way
 ```
 simulator:
     image: fbeltrao/iotdashboardwithsignalrsimulator:1.2